What is a mortgagee?

 Loss payee

 The sidekick to ISAOA is ATIMA, meaning “as their interests may appear.”
-This lets the lender extend the insurance policy to third-party groups they do business with, even if they aren’t specifically named in the contract.
+This phrase lets the lender extend the insurance policy to third-party groups they do business with, even if they aren’t specifically named in the contract.
 So, if your lender sells the loan to a third party, they’ll also be shielded from financial loss.